tjhowse/aus_grocery_price_database/backlog.md

 ## Basic

 ### Devops
+* Add some performance telemetry to report to influxdb.
 * Automatic deployment from tags
 * Github ci/cd
-* Grafana instance
-* Register domain
 * Set up private network between services.
-* Add some performance telemetry to report to influxdb.
-* Try to transfer auscost.com.au to cloudflare.
-* Fix domain name to map to the grafana service rather than redirecting the domain name.

 ### General
-* Add timeouts to all http requests
+* Add persistence to last-checked time.
+Store it in the grocery data provider.
+GetProductsSinceLastCheck(maxcount int).
 * Calculate $/g where possible
 * Create DB backup on invalid schema, rather than deleting the old one.
 * Tune the max product age to roughly the time it takes for a full DB update.